-The Joint Studies Board, consisting of the nine local academic co-ordinators and chaired by the academic co-ordinator of the University of Antwerp, checks whether the local practices are in line with what can be expected from a master’s course.
+The Joint Studies Board, consisting of the six local academic co-ordinators and chaired by the academic co-ordinator of the coordinating university, checks whether the local practices are in line with what can be expected from a master’s course.
 It also approves all examination results, discusses how suspected cases of plagiarism will be handled and decides in cases of conflict and dispute after hearing the student and the ombudsman.

 A uniform EGEI grading system is adopted for all courses: